 No one wants to swim in poop!
 Dog poop carries harmful bacteria and diseases that can make people very sick.
-Beaches are often closed because bacteria from poop has made the water unsafe to swim.
+Shorelines are often closed because bacteria from poop has made the water unsafe to swim.

-When it rains, pet waste that is left on the ground melts into the stormwater.
-The polluted stormwater flows into nearby storm drains and then into waterways like streams, lakes, or Puget Sound.
-Too much poop in the water means people can't swim, walk, or play in the water and they can't harvest shellfish to eat.
+When it rains, pet waste that is left on the ground can be carried away by stormwater.
+The polluted stormwater flows into nearby storm drains that lead into aquifers, streams, lakes, or rivers.
+Too much poop in the water means people can't swim or play in the water, and it can harm the drinking water for people drinking from the aquifer through a well.